 Figure 31: Benthos ALP-365 During the competition there are multiple units active at any time, with at least one in each course.
 To mitigate interference issues, each active beacon is separated by at least 2 kHz in frequency.
 The beacons are also controlled such that they send out a pulse at time intervals in sequence with the other courses.

 Appendix D: Communications Protocols

 This appendix describes the communications protocols to report vehicle status and completion of Autonomy Challenge tasks.
-Each team's implementation of the requirements outlined may be tested during the competition.
-The message formatting will be provided in V2 of this Handbook.
+Each team's implementation of the requirements outlined below may be tested during the competition.